Search by category, archive or keyword

-Personality disorders are a specific type of behavioral health disorder that affects an individual’s ability to function and maintain a high quality of life.
-A person who struggles with a personality disorder may have difficulty maintaining healthy relationships and often has a skewed perception of themselves and others.
+Personality disorders are a specific type of behavioral health disorder that affect an individual’s ability to function and maintain a high quality of life.
+People who struggle with a personality disorder may have difficulty maintaining healthy relationships and often have a skewed perception of themselves and others.
 Codependent personality disorder can affect a person’s quality of life and relationships, and it may occur with other mental health disorders.

-The original term of “codependency” referred to those who were in a relationship with a person who struggled with a substance use disorder.
-However, modern definitions of the term encompass a wider range of dependent behaviors to a person – emotional, social, or physical.
+“Codependency” initially referred to someone in a relationship with a person struggling with a substance use disorder.
+However, modern definitions of the term encompass a wide range of dependent behaviors – emotional, social, or physical.
 The concept of codependency still applies to families with substance dependencies, but it also refers to other situations where drug or alcohol use is not present.
-Codependency has many signs and symptoms, but the common consequence is that the person affected forgets to care for themselves, to the point where it can disturb perception, self-identity, and even self-worth.
-A codependent person is more than just dependent on another – their happiness completely resolves around another person’s needs and wants, even if those are unreasonable.
+Codependency has many signs and symptoms, but a common consequence is that persons affected neglect to care for themselves, to the point where the codependency can disturb perception, self-identity, and even self-worth.
+Codependent individuals are more than just dependent on others – their happiness is determined by meeting others’ needs and wants, even if those are unreasonable.

 Is Codependency a Mental Illness?

-Dependent Personality Disorder is the mental health condition with which codependency shares the most overlap.
-The primary distinction between DPD and codependent people is the nature of the relationship involved.
-Codependent people tend to display dependent traits on a specific person, while dependent personality disorder refers to dependent traits in others in general.
-Similarly, a person with borderline personality disorder struggles with stability in interpersonal relationships, but codependency involves a specific dependence on an individual.
+Dependent Personality Disorder (DPD) shares the most overlap with codependency.
+The primary distinction between DPD and codependent people is the nature of the relationship.
+Codependent individuals tend to display dependent traits focused on a specific person, while dependent personality disorder refers to dependent traits toward others in general.
+Similarly, a person with borderline personality disorder struggles with stability in interpersonal relationships, while codependency involves a specific dependence on an individual.

-At its most basic, codependency is a psychological condition in which a person feels an extreme dependence for a certain loved one in their lives.
-This dependence often progresses to the point where the affected individual feels responsible for the dependent’s actions and feelings.
-As the condition progresses, it might affect self-perception and esteem.
+At the most basic level, codependency is a psychological condition in which persons feel an extreme dependence for certain loved ones in their lives.
+This dependence often progresses to the point where affected individuals feel responsible for the dependents’ actions and feelings.
+As the condition progresses, it may affect self-perception and esteem.

 Codependency is neither an officially recognized personality disorder nor an official mental illness.
-The best way to describe it is a unique psychological construct that shares significant overlap with other personality disorders.
+Rather, it is a unique psychological construct that shares significant overlap with other personality disorders.

 The Symptoms of Codependency